 Both DALI and self-test modules perform the following two types of test, in accordance with IEC 62034:

 A function test is a 30 second test that simulates a mains failure and checks the operation of the emergency light source from the battery supply.

 The local indicator LED fast flashes green whilst the function test is in progress.

-If there is a failure during a function test the local indicator LED either changes to a permanent, or flashing red and the appropriate DALI status flag is set.
+If there is a failure during a function test, the local indicator LED either changes to a permanent or flashing red to indicate the failure mode, and the appropriate DALI status flag is set.